Content Design

 A sample question from the onboarding flow, which collects data on things like the user's sexual, gender, and ethnic identities.

-Goals
+Goals & Objectives

-Solution 1: Unpublished Warning Banner
+Solution 1: Edit & Publish Banner

 When a new user arrives on their profile for the first time, they see the draft profile the app has compiled for them based on their onboarding answers.
-Right off the bat, we wanted to prioritize the user’s sense of safety and control.
-They should understand that their profile still needs to be edited, and is not yet viewable to the public at this stage.
+We needed to find a way for them to understand that their profile still needs to be edited, and is not yet viewable to the public at this stage.

 Our first approach to addressing this was exploring “preview”, “publish” and “edit” CTAs.